aluque/bolos/README.rst

 Why another Boltzmann solver?
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-The low-temperature plasma community already has BOLSIG+, a highly optimized, user-friendly solver for the Boltzmann equation.
+The low-temperature plasma community already has `BOLSIG+ <http://www.bolsig.laplace.univ-tlse.fr/>`_, a highly optimized, user-friendly solver for the Boltzmann equation [HP2005]_.
 BOLSIG+ is freely distributed by its authors, Hagelaar and Pitchford.
 Why did I start BOLOS, another Boltzmann solver based on the same algorithms as BOLSIG+?